 1) Cart and browse abandonment emails

-These are the best “quick wins” for triggered messaging.
+These are the best “quick wins” for triggered messaging within marketing automation.
 Cart abandonment is when a shopper adds an item to their cart but leaves the site before completing their purchase, while browse abandonment is when a shopper abandons a browsing session without taking any further actions on the site.

 These shoppers are sent a personalized reminder email - including details of the items they carted or browsed - encouraging them to visit the website again as part of your eCommerce marketing strategy.

 This means more customers will complete the purchase on your site, rather than starting again with a Google search for the product they found, and possibly buying from your competitor.

 The average Fresh Relevance client sees a 13% sales uplift with cart and browse abandonment emails.

 Here's a cart abandonment email example from Markwins Beauty Brands.
 The cosmetics retailer follows best practice by including details of the items that the shopper abandoned.
 They also highlight the free shipping spending threshold, helping to increase the AOV.